-New Caledonia votes on becoming independent from France
+New Caledonia voters choose to stay part of France

-NOUMEA, New Caledonia (AP) — Voters in New Caledonia turned out in large numbers Sunday to decide whether the archipelago in the South Pacific should get independence from France and break ties that were first established in the mid-19th century.
+The vote has been marked by a very high turnout.
+More than 85% of voters had cast their ballots one hour before poll stations closed, according to the overseas ministry.

+Some polling stations in Noumea, the capital, closed an hour late because people were still waiting in long lines to vote at the planned closing time.

-Sunday’s independence referendum is part of a three-decade decolonization effort aimed at settling tensions on the archipelago between native Kanaks seeking independence and residents willing to remain in France.
+Sunday’s independence referendum was among the final steps of plans initiated in 1988 to settle tensions on the archipelago between native Kanaks seeking independence and residents willing to remain in France.
+The South Pacific archipelago has been part of France since 1853.

-More than 180,000 voters were invited to answer the question: “Do you want New Caledonia to gain full sovereignty and become independent?”
+Two years ago, 56.4% of voters who participated in a similar referendum chose to keep the archipelago’s ties with Paris.

 “Today is not a day like any other.
 Everyone woke up with the will to express oneself (through the vote).
 This is a historic day,” Robert Wayaridri, 60, told The Associated Press.